HkiPythonWorkshops/Workshops/ws5/material.md

     app.run(debug=True)
 ```

-Now run your app with ``python app.py`` and head to http://localhost:5000.
+Now run your app with ``python app.py`` and head to **http://localhost:5000**.
+Keep the app running in the background during the whole session.

 ## Flask: the basics